nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-11.md

 #### Bulk Action for Mongo Read ACL Propagation

-Mongo Read ACL propagation are now updated with a BAF action.
+Mongo Read ACL propagation are now updated with a BAF action.</br>
+There are several benefits to this change: improve the performances for larges repositories, preserve the platform availability during the ACL propagation, improve the monitoring and error management.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30426](https://jira.nuxeo.com/browse/NXP-30426)